mike-master/n8n-nodes-apaleo-hotel/README.md

 Test your node locally to ensure everything works as expected.
 For more information, refer to the [documentation on running nodes locally](https://docs.n8n.io/nodes/creating-nodes/testing/).

-### 5. Documentation

-Replace this README with documentation specific to your node.
-You can use the `README_TEMPLATE.md` as a starting point.

-## Publishing

-Once your nodes are complete, you can publish the package to the npm registry.

-## More Information

-For more detailed information on creating nodes, please refer to the [official documentation](https://docs.n8n.io/nodes/creating-nodes/).

 ## Support

 If you encounter any issues or have feature requests, please open an issue in this repository.